kitchen sink with a light and window

 • Open floor plan

-Traffic flow is a critical part of the design planning phase as it controls how easy it is for the family to interact in the kitchen together.
-No one enjoys getting pushed against the counter while prepping for dinner because someone needed to get through.
-Make sure that there is enough space between the counter and your island for people to move around.
+Traffic flow is a critical part of the design planning phase, as it controls how easily the family can interact in the kitchen.
+No one enjoys getting pushed against the counter while prepping for dinner because someone needs to get through.
+Make sure there is enough space between the counter and your island for people to move around.
 Another critical feature in a functional kitchen layout is the work triangle.
-This dictates the amount of space between the appliances such as the refrigerator and stove from the sink.
-These are the three main areas of cooking in the kitchen and they need to be within close proximity if you want to make things easier for meal prep.
-Fewer steps between these areas means less mess and more time saved plus fewer accidents from turning around on someone or burning a person with a hot pot.
-Connection is an important element in the home but especially in the kitchen as we like to stay involved with what’s going on with our family but a closed kitchen can make us feel secluded.
-Open floor plans are a popular option with homeowners who want to cook but be connected at the same time.
-It’s easier to stay motivated to cook healthier meals for your family when surrounded or near them while you are cooking.
-A good kitchen designer can help you create the perfect layout for you that can inspire you to be healthy in the kitchen.
+This dictates the space between the appliances, such as the refrigerator and stove, from the sink.
+These are the three main cooking areas in the kitchen, and they need to be close to make meal prep easier.
+Fewer steps between these areas mean less mess, more time saved, and fewer accidents from turning around on someone or burning someone with a hot pot.
+Connection is an important element in the home, especially in the kitchen, as we like to stay involved with what’s happening with our family, but a closed kitchen can make us feel secluded.
+Open floor plans are a popular option for homeowners who want to cook while staying connected.
+It’s easier to stay motivated to cook healthier meals for your family when you’re cooking near them.
+A good kitchen designer can help you create a layout that inspires you to be healthy in the kitchen.

-A delicious meal can be ruined if you have faulty appliances or ones that have poor functionality.
-No one looks forward to cooking on a stove that doesn’t work properly or using a microwave that is outdated.
+A delicious meal can be ruined by faulty appliances or poor functionality.
+No one looks forward to cooking on a stove that doesn’t work properly or using an outdated microwave.
 This can even extend to the type of faucet or refrigerator you have.
-Storing the fresh ingredients used to make those healthy meals need to be stored somewhere and at the right temperature but if you have an old refrigerator or one that lacks the necessary storage you will become frustrated.
-Think about upgrading to one that has enough room for all those nutritious ingredients.
-A good stove can also do wonders not just in cooking your food evenly but in motivating you to want to do it.
-You can weigh the options between a standard four burner or a six burner with griddle option.
-Maybe you want gas over electric, the choice is up to you.
-The kitchen sink matters, including the faucet as most of your prep work is done there, rinsing the vegetables and such.
-Select one that is easy to turn off and on as you may have hands that are covered in olive oil or something else.
-Another good faucet option would be a nozzle that streams or sprays, a sprayer is perfect for rising salads or dirty dishes.
-Your kitchen appliances matter when cooking so invest in ones that will make the job of cooking healthy meals easier for you.
+The fresh ingredients used to make those healthy meals need to be stored somewhere and at the right temperature, but if you have an old refrigerator or one that lacks the necessary storage, you will become frustrated.
+Consider upgrading to one with enough room for all those nutritious ingredients.
+A good stove can also do wonders for cooking your food evenly and motivating you to keep cooking.
+With a griddle option, you can weigh the options between a standard four-burner and a six-burner.
+Maybe you want gas over electric; the choice is up to you.
+The kitchen sink matters, including the faucet, as most of your prep work is done there, such as rinsing the vegetables.
+Select one that is easy to turn on and off, as you may have your hands covered in olive oil or something else.
+Another good faucet option would be a nozzle that streams or sprays; a sprayer is perfect for washing salads or dirty dishes.
+Your kitchen appliances matter when cooking, so invest in ones that make it easier for you to cook healthy meals.

-Knowing where everything is makes any task easier to accomplish and the kitchen is no exception.
-Nothing nixes motivation like a disorganized kitchen, a healthy kitchen is one that is organized and has a place for everything.
+Knowing where everything is makes any task easier, and the kitchen is no exception.
+Nothing nixes motivation like a disorganized kitchen; a healthy kitchen is organized and has a place for everything.
 Things most used in a healthy kitchen include:

 • Spices